ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

   size="small"
 %}

-Given an SLO and an error rate we can work out a burn rates, and how long it will take to exhaust the error budget:
+Given an SLO and an error rate we can work out a burn rate, and how long it will take to exhaust the error budget:

 ```python
 burn_rate = error_rate / (1 - slo_rate)